jack-michaud/ephemeral-server/README.md

 Hosting as you need it.

-Provides a wrapper around `terraform` and `ansible` that will automatically install a variety of programs onto a digital ocean droplet.
+Provides a wrapper around `terraform` and `ansible` that will automatically install a variety of programs onto a virtual private server (on AWS or Digital Ocean).
 Programs are installed onto a persistent volume that persist after the more expensive VPS is shut down.

 ## Usage